-Patient Identifiable Data (PID) should only be exchanged electronically when encrypted.
-NHSmail email sent to secure domains is automatically encrypted and complies with the pan-government secure email standard.
-NHSmail is accredited to the Health and Social Care secure email standard and is suitable for sharing patient identifiable and sensitive information.
+Personal Confidential Data (PCD) should only be exchanged electronically when encrypted.
+NHSmail email sent to trusted domains is automatically encrypted and complies with the pan-government secure email standard.
+NHSmail is accredited to the Health and Social Care secure email standard and is suitable for sharing Personal Confidential Data.

-When sending emails outside of NHSmail, use [secure] at the start of the email subject.
+When sending emails outside of NHSmail, if the domain is not trusted use [secure] at the start of the email subject.
 [Secure] is not case sensitive.
-The NHSmail service will assess whether encryption is required.

 Guidance is available on how to use the NHSmail encryption service.

 Guidance is available which details how Personal Confidential Data should be securely exchanged: